Iran acknowledges Russian-made missiles targeted Ukraine jet

 The new report identified the missiles fired at the aircraft as coming from the TOR-M1.
 In 2017, Iran received the delivery of 29 TOR-M1 units from Russia under a contract worth an estimated $700 million.

-However, the report said “the impact of these missiles on the accident and the analysis of this action under is under investigation.”
+However, the report said “the impact of these missiles on the accident and the analysis of this action is under investigation.”

 Surveillance footage earlier obtained by The Associated Press showed two missiles were fired at the plane.
 The two minutes of black-and-white footage purportedly shows one missile streaking across the sky and exploding near the plane.
 Ten seconds later, another missile is fired.
 Some 20 seconds after the first explosion, another strikes near the plane.
 A ball of flames then falls from the sky out of frame.